 Simon Evans visits the town of Asbestos in Canada I recently visited the town of Asbestos in Quebec, Canada, which until as recently as two years ago was thriving and prosperous, home to the largest operational asbestos mine in the world, meeting around three-quarters of the global demand for asbestos.
 Now, it is a ghost […]

 This month we reach a significant milestone, Core Surveys is 10 years old.
-It means a lot to us all here that we’ve been able to grow a successful, established business in this time and provide an ever-increasing range of asbestos related services to our customers.
-Looking back over the past decade, a lot has […]
+It means a lot to us all here that we’ve been able to grow a successful, established business in this time and provide an ever-increasing range of asbestos-related services to our customers.
+Looking back over the past decade, a lot has happened, […]

 The Health & Safety Executive has produced a step-by-step guide that takes duty holders through the process of understanding their duties as defined in Regulation 4 of the Control of Asbestos Regulations 2012.